There are many types of Mormons in the world – not just the LDS Church in Utah.

 Q. Do you believe in sin?

-A. No, not really.
-And we don’t believe the human race is in a fallen state.
+A. No, and we don’t believe the human race is in a fallen state.
 In fact, we believe the opposite.

 Q. Do you believe you’ll become Gods after you die?